General Description and Restrictions

 Replace ${INSTALL_DIR} with the CANN component directory.
 For example, if the installation is performed by the root user, the default file storage path is /usr/local/Ascend/cann.

-To facilitate development, both Ascend C basic APIs and high-level APIs can be called by including the kernel_operator.h file.
-Unless otherwise specified, including this header file is sufficient for API calling.
-If the API document has special instructions, follow the specific instructions of the API.
+For your convenience, both basic and high-level Ascend C APIs can be called by including the kernel_operator.h file.
+Unless otherwise specified, including this header file meets the API calling requirements.
+If there are special notes in the API documentation, follow the specific instructions provided.

 1 | #include "kernel_operator.h" |